-As sheltering-in-place extends into its seventh week, people are seeking out new and creative ways to maintain human contact.
+As we all continue to practice social distancing, people are seeking out new and creative ways to maintain human contact.
 In the past few weeks alone, I’ve participated in a Zoom seder, competed in a virtual pub quiz, and sang my heart out in an online karaoke session.
 (Unfortunately, doing karaoke from the comfort of my couch hasn’t made me sound any better.)

 We at the library miss talking to all our patrons.
 So we’ve been developing ways for people to engage with us virtually.